ximenacontla/EquinoxUnconf/content/events/incentive-is-bullshit.md

 ---
 title: The incentive is bullshit
-excerpt: Theory of value in crypto systems.
-A discussion / workshop led by Ome & Polto .
+excerpt: A discussion / workshop led by Ome & Polto about theory of value in crypto (and non-crypto) systems.
 date: "2020-09-22T00:00:00.000Z"
 start_time: "TBA"
 end_time: "0000"